MOG-Developing/DOS-ATTACK-educational/README.md

 This project was made by me.
 Everything was made in python.
 It is easy to use.

 - The port you should use is ``80``.
+- Put the amount of threads you want(mostly the amount your CPU has)

 **Working on Windows-11/10** _haven't tested on linux and macos yet_